osu-crypto/libOTe/AUDIT.md

 9/8 margin to small binary regular instances, where current estimators place the former `N=2048, t=128` parameters below 128 bits.
 The rationale, formulas, tradeoff, and remaining estimator uncertainty are documented beside the code.
+For stationary noise, the independent attack floor counts secret support positions rather than the nonzero coefficients in one sample.
+This matches the zero-inclusive SSD algebraic model; compensating again for zeros would partially turn the explicitly chosen 64-bit linear-test guard back into a 128-bit guard.
 All calculations occur during configuration and do not affect expansion loops.

 Verification:

-- `Vole_Silent_NoiseSampling_test` checks the binary large-instance floor, the small-instance attack margin, an `F_9` regular-noise case, the large-field limit, and the stationary 64-bit pseudo-distance floor.
+- `Vole_Silent_NoiseSampling_test` checks the binary large-instance floor, the small-instance attack margin, an `F_9` regular-noise case, the large-field limit, the stationary 64-bit pseudo-distance floor at distances 0.2 and 0.25, and the independent 128-position stationary attack floor.

 ## AUD-201: Quasi-cyclic Silent VOLE decomposed extension-field elements